camilamiz/shopping_cart/README.md

 <pre>docker-compose up web discount</pre>
 4. If you want to kill it, type `ctrl+c` in your terminal window

 ## Running the tests 📏
-With the application running, open a new terminal window, access the app folder and run
+Open a new terminal window, access the app folder and run
-<pre>docker run shopping_cart bundle exec rspec --format documentation</pre>
+<pre>bundle exec rspec --format documentation</pre>
 The `--format documentation` command can be removed for less detailed test results.

 ## How the API works ⚙️